fdelgadodelapuente/fdelgadodelapuente.github.io/research/h2o.md

 ## **Induced Seismicity**
 <img style="float: center;" src="/images/ers_1999.jpg">

-ERS-2 interferogram of the 1999 Matjhabeng earthquake (Mb 5.1) in a gold mine in South Africa.
-The near vertical radar of beam ERS-2 (look angle of 21º) indicates that most of the deformation was vertical, and was then produced by slip on a normal fault.
+ERS-2 interferogram of the 1999 Matjhabeng gold mine (South Africa) earthquake (Mb 5.1).
+The near vertical radar of beam ERS-2 (look angle of 21º) indicates that most of the deformation was vertical, and was then produced by slip on a normal fault .
 The large deformation signal is due to a very shallow fault.

 ## **Aquifers**